Raid strategy – Define your raid settings

 - Maximum Raid Troops:

 Here you set maximum number of troops to raid in case you enabled “Increase/Decrease troops number” option.
-So this setting will be visible only if that option is checked.
+This option is available in “Raid with reports details” method only.

 - Raid Frequency Options: